Brokttv/Transformers-as-Circuits/README.md

 I came across this vignette from Tilde which discusses a couple of intresting findings by Merrill et al. demonstrating that a limited transformer can solve the Majority problem, which is outside the circuit class `AC^0` but inside `TC^0`.

-In this repo we aim to verify that emperically and aswer the follwing question posed by the vignette:  **"In other words, given a function that a transformer is capable of representing, can practical training setups (objective, optimizer, data, precision/compute) reliably recover it?"**
+In this repo we aim to verify that emperically and aswer the follwing question posed by the vignette:  **"Given a function that a transformer is capable of representing, can practical training setups (objective, optimizer, data, precision/compute) reliably recover it?"**

 ### Our Limited Transformer Config:
 - `1 head`, `1 Layer`, `embedding size = 1`